sourcenetwork/defradb/README.md

 - [Licensing](#licensing)
 - [Contributors](#contributors)

 DISCLAIMER: At this early stage, DefraDB does not offer access control or data encryption, and the default configuration exposes the database to the network.
 The software is provided "as is" and is not guaranteed to be stable, secure, or error-free.
 We encourage you to experiment with DefraDB and provide feedback, but please do not use it for production purposes until it has been thoroughly tested and developed.

 ## Install

-Install `defradb` by [downloading an executable binary](https://github.com/sourcenetwork/defradb/releases) or building it locally using the [Go toolchain](https://golang.org/):
+Install `defradb` by [downloading an executable](https://github.com/sourcenetwork/defradb/releases) or building it locally using the [Go toolchain](https://golang.org/):

 ```sh
 git clone git@github.com:sourcenetwork/defradb.git